Effective Date: October 30, 2020

 This Policy is intended to meet requirements globally, including those in North America, Europe, APAC, and other jurisdictions.
 This Policy does not apply to information we collect by other means (including offline) or from other sources.

-This Policy applies to all of WhiteHat’s operating divisions, branches, and entities directly controlled by WhiteHat, including its U.S. affiliates certified under the Privacy Shield, and any additional entities directly controlled by WhiteHat that we may subsequently form.
+This Policy applies to all of WhiteHat’s operating divisions, branches, and entities directly controlled by WhiteHat, including its U.S. affiliates, and any additional entities directly controlled by WhiteHat that we may subsequently form.

 The types of personal information we may collect (directly from you or from Third-Party sources) and our privacy practices depend on the nature of the relationship you have with WhiteHat and the requirements of applicable law.
 Some of the ways that WhiteHat may collect personal information include: